jboss-developer/jboss-stacks/CONTRIBUTING.md

 Basic Steps
 -----------

-To contribute with Stacks, clone your own fork instead of cloning the main Stacks repository, commit your work on topic branches and make pull requests.
-In detail:
+To contribute Stacks index, fork the main Stacks index repository, clone your fork, commit your work on topic branches, and make pull requests.

+Here are the steps:

 1. [Fork](https://github.com/jboss-jdf/jdf-stack/fork_select) the project.